Last Updated on

 Burris backs their scope with their Forever No Questions Asked Warranty.
 You don’t have to pay anything extra for repairs or replacements, keep your receipt, or be the original owner.
 In fact, no questions are asked.
 Protecting your scope with a quality warranty is just as important as choosing a quality scope in the first place.

-What to Look for in an AR 15 Scope
+What to Look for in the Best AR 15 Scope

 How do you narrow down what’s most important in a scope when there are multiple budgets and shooting contexts to consider?
 The answer: we don’t, but you must.